jhthorsen/getopt-app/README.md

 set and captured in the second `$array_ref` element, and `$exit_value` will be set to `$!`.

+This function is a very slimmed down alternative to ["capture" in Capture::Tiny](https://metacpan.org/pod/Capture%3A%3ATiny#capture).
+The main reason why ["capture"](#capture) exists in this package is that if something inside the `$app` throws an exception, then it will be part of the captured `$stderr` instead of making `capture()` throw an exception.

+["capture" in Capture::Tiny](https://metacpan.org/pod/Capture%3A%3ATiny#capture) is however more robust than this function, so please try [Capture::Tiny](https://metacpan.org/pod/Capture%3A%3ATiny) out in case you find an edge case.

 ## extract\_usage

     # Default to "SYNOPSIS" from current file